Codehunter-py/LuaWithCoregames/README.md

 # LuaWithCoregames
-Creating script for a game in Core
+Basics of Core and Creating script for a game